umbraco/UmbracoDocs/Umbraco-Cloud/Set-Up/Media/Connect-to-Azure-Storage-Explorer/index.md

 ## Getting the credentials

 The first thing to sort out, if you want to connect to the Azure Blob Storage container of your environment is the credentials.
-You can find the credentials under the connection details for your Umbraco Cloud project.
+You can find the credentials under the **Connection Details**`section from the **Settings** dropdown on the Umbraco Cloud portal for your Umbraco Cloud project.

 ![Blob storage connection details GIF](images/blob.gif)